 - Never can eggs.
 The USU Extension Service class I took outlined various food NOT to can.
 See numbers 5 – 7 too.

 - Never can butter

-- Always remove the rings after the jars have been canned, cooled and ready to store.
+- Always remove the rings after the jars have been canned, cooled, and ready to store.
 This will ensure if a lid does pop up and become unsealed, it will not go back down because the ring was left on.
 You may never know if the seal popped up after storing it.

 Cleaning Your Home

 Make a schedule to keep on top of your cleaning, a clean home is a house of order, a house of peace and serenity.
 Don’t try to clean the whole house in one day, spread out the chores and do them right the first time.

-Share the cleaning projects
+Share the following cleaning projects:

 - Living Room

 - Blow the dust and debris outside and put them in a trash can.